 Fall moves in with an invigorating get-down-to-business briskness.
 The kids are back in school, businesses gear up for their final quarter push, and homeowners hustle to finish outdoor tasks before the first frost.
 Even the dried and curled autumn leaves seem to scuttle along the sidewalks with purpose.

 The season is short.
-When your calendar is packed with appointments, meeting, obligations and chores, it’s easy to let the days of autumn slip by so quickly you only notice the fall foliage when it litters your lawn and needs to be raked and bagged.
+When your calendar is packed with appointments, meetings, obligation, and chores, it’s easy to let the days of Autumn slip by so quickly you only notice the fall foliage when it litters your lawn and needs to be raked and bagged.
 Between summer’s end and that day (you know it’s coming) when your ears pick up strains of Winter Wonderland at the supermarket, there is a season of spectacular beauty you don’t want to miss.

 So, What's Your Ideal Fall Getaway?

 Do you imagine a leisurely bed and breakfast weekend with a little antiquing?
 How about an afternoon by the lake listening to innovative jazz or a weekend at a rock festival with 2,000 cheering fans?
 In the Lake George Area, foodies can satisfy their palates, motorheads can glory in the sound of a thousand classic automobiles revving their engines, and bargain hunters can browse miles of garage sales in a shopper’s paradise.

 Press pause on the to-do list and get away this fall.
 You will return refreshed, renewed and ready to tackle autumn chores and embrace the approaching holiday season.